Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Rites of the Starling Chapter 16

-The man introduces himself as Jodhi and names the group the Mavins, the mercenaries Sryker had mentioned.
-The pale‑haired warrior is Thora.
+The man then introduces himself as Jodhi and confirms that his crew is the Mavins, the mercenary group Sryker mentioned.
+The woman who saved them is named Thora.

 Rites of the Starling Chapter 17